 Almost every company starts with a tiered pricing strategy as it is straightforward and allows the potential for upsells and increased value.

 The tiers can be decided by the amount of certain features that can be used as well as features available in general.

 How it works

 A company will offer their service at a handful of different rates.
-The lower the rate the less features a customer will get.
-This allows a company to provide different levels of value while appealing to different levels of user.
+The lower the rate the fewer features a customer will get.
+This allows a company to provide different levels of value while appealing to different levels of users.